-- You will need to have easy meals available. - Frozen dinners are quick and require minimal preparation. - Keep frequently used items within easy reach on countertops and in the refrigerator. - If possible, plan to have someone assist you with grocery shopping.
+- Keep a supply of easy to cook meals on hand. - Prozen dinners are quick and require minimal preparation. - Keep frequently used items within easy reach on countertops and in the refrigerator. - If possible, plan to have someone assist you with grocery shopping.